3DIC/3dic.github.io/README.markdown

 # About
 3DIC主页

+This is forked from https://github.com/jasonrudolph/jasonrudolph.github.io

-This is the data for Jason Rudolph's [blog](http://jasonrudolph.com/blog "http://jasonrudolph.com/blog") and [website](http://jasonrudolph.com "http://jasonrudolph.com").
+The author is Jason Rudolph: [blog](http://jasonrudolph.com/blog "http://jasonrudolph.com/blog") and [website](http://jasonrudolph.com "http://jasonrudolph.com").
-I use [Jekyll](http://github.com/mojombo/jekyll) to transform the content of this repo into the static site hosted at [jasonrudolph.com](http://jasonrudolph.com "http://jasonrudolph.com").
+Jason use [Jekyll](http://github.com/mojombo/jekyll) to transform the content of this repo into the static site hosted at [jasonrudolph.com](http://jasonrudolph.com "http://jasonrudolph.com").

 # License